LourensVeen/amuse-course/README.md

 So next, select Shell -> New Window in the top menu bar to open a second Terminal window, and notice that a new `(base)` has appeared at the front of your prompt.
 This is exactly that base environment that we don't want.
-So, go ahead and type (or copy-paste from the other window)
+So, go ahead and type (or copy-paste from the other window) these.
+Press Enter after each line.

 ```
-% conda deactivate
+conda deactivate
-% conda config --set auto_activate_base false
+conda config --set auto_activate_base false
 ```

 Now you can close the original Terminal, and continue with the newly opened one that has